cuicaihao/time-series-forecasting/README.md

 These notebooks are designed as examples to encourage more and more people getting into data analysis and machine learning practice.
 They are not designed for real applications.

-In the `src` folder, you will find four notebooks.
+In the `notebooks` folder, you will find four notebooks.

 - [Demo (MLP.TF) 01 Build Model.ipynb]
 - [Demo (MLP.TF) 02 Apply Model.ipynb]